Multiple birth: Cerebral palsy

 Cerebral palsy is more common among multiple births than single births, being 2.3 per 1,000 survivors in singletons, 13 in twins, and 45 in triplets in North West England.
 This is likely a side effect of premature birth and low birth weight.

+Behavioral issues

+Premature birth is associated with a higher risk for a breadth of behavioral and socioemotional difficulties that begin in childhood and continue through teenagehood and often into adulthood.
+Conditions where the risk is greatest include attention deficit hyperactivity disorder, autism spectrum disorder, and anxiety disorders.

 Incomplete separation

 Multiples may be monochorionic, sharing the same chorion, with resultant risk of twin-to-twin transfusion syndrome.
 Monochorionic multiples may even be monoamniotic, sharing the same amniotic sac, resulting in risk of umbilical cord compression and nuchal cord.
 In very rare cases, there may be conjoined twins, possibly impairing function of internal organs.

 Mortality rate (stillbirth)

 Multiples are also known to have a higher mortality rate.
 It is more common for multiple births to be stillborn, while for singletons the risk is not as high.
 A literary review on multiple pregnancies shows a study done on one set each of septuplets and octuplets, two sets of sextuplets, 8 sets of quintuplets, 17 sets of quadruplets, and 228 sets of triplets.
 By doing this study, Hammond found that the mean gestational age (how many weeks when birthed) at birth was 33.4 weeks for triplets and 31 weeks for quadruplets.
 This shows that stillbirth happens usually 3–5 weeks before the woman reaches full term and also that for sextuplets or higher it almost always ends in death of the fetuses.

 Though multiples are at a greater risk of being stillborn, there is inconclusive evidence whether the actual mortality rate is higher in multiples than in singletons.